jtopnani/Airlines-Dashboard/README.md

 - Step 9 : Two card visuals were added to the canvas, one representing average departure delay in minutes & other representing average arrival delay in minutes.
            Using visual level filter from the filters pane, basic filtering was used & null values were unselected for consideration into average calculation.
            Although, by default also while calculating average blank values are ignored.
 - Step 10 : A bar chart was also added to the report design area representing the number of satisfied & neutral/unsatisfied customers.
-While creating this visual field named "Gender" was also added to the Legends bucket, thus number of customers are also seggregated according the gender.
+While creating this visual, field named "Gender" was also added to the Legends bucket, thus number of customers are also seggregated according the gender.

 ![Dashboard_Image](https://user-images.githubusercontent.com/102996550/173762371-4a1469c2-56df-4f85-a963-5496dc4da3a7.jpg)